-As the Lord's steward, who do you want to determine how your estate is distributed?
+As the Lord's steward, who do you want to determine how your assets are distributed?
 You have worked hard and hopefully have exercised faithful stewardship in this life.
 When you die, do you want state and federal law to determine how God's resources are used?
-That is what will happen if you die without a will.
+That is what will happen if you die without a plan.
 Wouldn't it be much better stewardship if your values and passions as a follower of Christ determined the disposition of what He put in your hands?
-You can make sure that happens with a little planning.
+You can make sure that happens with some planning.